Blue Bear offers so many programs and variations that this is not an easy question to answer, but you can get a basic overview below:

 I have more than one child; do I need to pay for both?

 We always think the more the merrier, but all of our classes are based on occupancy, so all participants do need to pay tuition.
-We’re happy to offer $40 off of siblings’ tuition when registered for the same class, so use code: second when enrolling online on both enrollments.
+We’re happy to offer 10% off of each sibling’s tuition when registered for the same class – use promo code sibling at checkout.

 I have a newborn; can I bring him/her with my other child?